-1. Blend into the background
+2. Paint to blend into the background

 Fitted wardrobes like these can be painted the same colour as your walls, so they remain unobtrusive and discreet, allowing the bed to be the main feature, while clothes, shoes and other items can be neatly stored away.

 Here reclaimed timber has been used to build frames for the huge floor-to-ceiling wardrobes at each end of the room and a panelled door to an en-suite bathroom.
 It’s a unique way to make the most of the ample ceiling height in this large bedroom.

-4. Include a beauty bay
+5. Include a beauty bay within your wardrobe

 Tada!
 Enjoy the luxury of a dedicated beauty bay for your hairdryer and pampering paraphernalia, all discreetly hidden behind closed doors.
 A mirror to check your appearance and glass fronted drawers mean you can see in an instant where items are stored, so you’ll be ready in no time.
 Find a system like this at myfittedbedroom.com.

-5. Increase light
+6. Increase light with mirrors

 A fitted wardrobe like this one will not only make the most of every available centimetre in your bedroom, by opting for mirrored doors any natural light will be reflected, giving the effect of even more space and light.
-Decorative panelling makes an attractive feature and will reduce any glare.
+While of course giving you the ideal way to check out your outfits.

-6. Do an audit of your stuff
+7. Do an audit of your belongings

 Yep we hear’ya, who is going to do that?
 But if you know (roughly) how many dresses, jumpers, tops, hats, belts etc that you own, you’ll have a better idea of the number of drawers, shelves long or short rails that you’ll need – and it’ll save you time in the long run as you’ll be able to lay your hands on those things when you need them.
 A system like Ikea’s PAX wardrobe can be designed to suit your requirements.

-7. More than clothes storage
+8. Build in more than clothes storage

 Choose a floor-to-ceiling system like this one and you’ll gain more than a home for your clothes and shoes.
 With all that extra storage space why not use some for a smart desk area that can be hidden away at the end of the day?

-Read more: on how to choose the perfect wardrobe.
+Read more: on how to choose the perfect wardrobe